 For Christmas Eve dinner – known as “Consoada” – the most traditional dish is “Bacalhau com couves”: boiled salted cod with cabbage, potatoes and other vegetables, drizzled with the best quality Portuguese olive oil.

-Other popular Christmas Eve dishes in Portugal include octopus (“Polvo”), roasted lamb (“cabrito assado”) or turkey (“peru”), traditionally expensive dishes that are saved for special occasions.
-In the past, when Portugal was amongst the poorest countries in Western Europe, Christmas was one of the few times during the year when people would eat meat, a feast for the stomach which attests the importance this day has always had in Portuguese culture.
+Other popular Christmas Eve dishes in Portugal include octopus (“Polvo”), roasted lamb (“cabrito assado”), or turkey (“peru”), traditionally expensive dishes that are saved for special occasions.
+In the past, when Portugal was amongst the poorest countries in Western Europe, Christmas was one of the few times during the year when people would eat meat, a feast for the stomach which attests to the importance this day has always had in Portuguese culture.

 Religious traditions of Christmas in Portugal

 Being the majority of Portuguese people Catholic, the religious significance of this holiday is also very much present.